Scalingo/developers-documentation/_scalingo_api/projects.md

 `GET https://$SCALINGO_API_URL/v1/projects/[:project_id]/transfer_invitations`

 Project transfer invitations let a project owner transfer ownership to another collaborator.
-Each invitation automatically expires after 3 days and includes a token that can be used in Dashboard links such as `projects/transfers?token=:token`.

 By default only `pending` invitations are returned.
 Pass the `status` query parameter (for example `?status=all`) to disable the pending-only filter.